Lettice Knollys: Marriage to Leicester and banishment from court

 Robert Dudley had been close to the Knollys family since the early 1550s; several of Lettice's brothers had been in his service, and his marriage only enhanced his relations with her siblings.
 To his four stepchildren he was a concerned and generous stepfather.
 The Dudleys' domestic life is partly documented in the Earl's accounts.
 Lettice Dudley financed her personal expenses and servants out of her revenue as Dowager Countess of Essex, and remained largely excluded from society life.

 The three-year-old Lord Denbigh died suddenly on 19 July 1584 at Wanstead.
 His death shattered the hopes of a dynasty for the House of Dudley.
 Leicester stayed away from his court duties for a few weeks "to comfort my sorrowful wife for the loss of my little son, whom God has lately taken from us."
-He also thanked Lord Burghley for—unsuccessfully—pleading with the Queen "on behalf of my poor wife.
+He thanked Lord Burghley for—unsuccessfully—pleading with the Queen "on behalf of my poor wife.
 For truly my Lord, in all reason she is hardly dealt with."

 In 1585 Leicester led an English expedition to assist the rebellious United Provinces against Spain.
 He incurred Elizabeth's wrath when he accepted the title of Governor-General in January 1586.
 What had especially kindled her fury was a tale that the Countess of Leicester was planning to follow her husband to the Netherlands "with such a train of ladies, and gentlewomen, and such rich coaches, litters, and side-saddles, as Her Majesty had none, and that there should be such a court of ladies, as should far pass Her Majesty's court here."
 Thomas Dudley, who informed Leicester about these events, stressed that "this information" was "most false".
 At this same time the Earl was giving his wife authority to handle certain land issues during his absence, implying they had no plans to meet in Holland.
-William Davison, whom Leicester had sent to explain his doings to the Queen, described a visit to the Countess during the crisis: "I found her greatly troubled with tempestuous news she received from court, but somewhat comforted when she understood how I had proceeded with Her Majesty."
+William Davison, who Leicester had sent to explain his doings to the Queen, described a visit to the Countess during the crisis: "I found her greatly troubled with tempestuous news she received from court, but somewhat comforted when she understood how I had proceeded with Her Majesty."

 The Earl returned to England in December 1586, but was sent again to the Netherlands in the following June—to the grief of his wife, as the young Earl of Essex remarked in a letter.
 Leicester eventually resigned his post in December 1587.
 The Countess was with him when he died unexpectedly, possibly of malaria, on 4 September 1588 at Cornbury Park, Oxfordshire; they had been on their way to Kenilworth and Buxton.
 The Earl's funeral at Warwick in October 1588 was attended by his widow as well as numerous members of her family circle.